masoumehkhaleghian/masoumehKhaleghian.github.io/README.md

 Masoumeh Khaleghian - AI Engineer & NLP Developer

 Welcome to my GitHub CV!
-This repository highlights my technical skills, experience, and contributions in Artificial Intelligence, Machine Learning, and Natural Language Processing.
+This repository highlights my technical skills, experience and contributions in Artificial Intelligence, Machine Learning, and Natural Language Processing.

 Feel free to reach out if you’re interested in collaborating or learning more about my work: